jdmarlow86/paw-namics/README.md

 PawNamics is a clean, green-and-white themed web experience that connects pet parents with trusted sitters.
-The site includes sitter profile creation, a public sitter directory, dedicated contact and support hubs, built-in video chat via Jitsi Meet, and a dedicated affiliate hub for partner offers.
+The site includes sitter profile creation, a public sitter directory, dedicated contact and support hubs, and a dedicated affiliate hub for partner offers.

 ## Getting started